Clemens C. J. Roothaan: Biography

 He had moved to the University of Chicago in 1949 and his PhD was awarded in 1950.
 He then joined the Physics Department of the University of Chicago.
 From 1962 to 1968 he was Director of the University of Chicago Computation Center.
 Later he was Professor of Physics and Chemistry at the University of Chicago.
-Since his retirement, in 1988, he has worked for the Hewlett-Packard Laboratories in Palo Alto, California, where his primary contribution has been in the development of the mathematical coprocessor routines for the Itanium chip.
-His method of analyzing pipeline architecture has been unique and innovative and greatly admired in supercomputer circles around the world.
+Since his retirement, in 1988, he had worked for the Hewlett-Packard Laboratories in Palo Alto, California, where his primary contribution had been in the development of the mathematical coprocessor routines for the Itanium chip.
+His method of analyzing pipeline architecture had been unique and innovative and greatly admired in supercomputer circles around the world.

 In 1982 Roothaan became a correspondent of the Royal Netherlands Academy of Arts and Sciences.
 He was a member of the International Academy of Quantum Molecular Science and the Society of Catholic Scientists.
 He turned 100 in August 2018 and died in June 2019.